 Digital transformation has become a significant-size pillar of any restaurant or business in general; the internet of things, omni-channels and the entire technology revolution has taken the world by storm.
-Customers are more tech savvy, and restaurants are picking up the pace by adapting to the new digital norm.
+Customers are more tech savvy wandering around with their mobile device, and restaurants are picking up the pace by adapting to the new digital norm.

 Quick response 'QR codes' remain a creative device to drive traffic and connect with customers.
 But are they still a useful option in today's ultra-digital era?
 In fact, way before COVID-19, QR card usage grew 28% from 2018 to 2019 according to Bluebite.
 However, several businesses have found innovative and unique ways to not only get customers to simply scan their QR code with their phone camera, even off of a menu or with the help of staff; but also boost their brand awareness in the process, in all mobile devices.

 Customer reviews is a vital aspect to any restaurant, they not only help boost SEO, especially if you are a local business, but also grow your online reviews on popular review sites such as Google, TripAdvisor, Zomato and others increases your ranking on SERP 'search engine results page'.
 The content of an online review can often make and sometimes break a wall in the business.
 Online reviews are crucial to your business if you care to polish your image; they should be top of your marketing list, as they have a huge impact on the buying decisions of your potential customers.
 Consumers rely more and more on the opinions and experiences of others when evaluating options and making purchase decisions, whether remotely on Talabat, Zomato, or from the menu in at your restaurant with the help of your 'friendly' staff!